cointop-sh/cointop/README.md

 <img src="./assets/screenshot-001.gif" width="880" />

-[`cointop`](https://github.com/miguelmota/cointop) is a fast and lightweight interactive terminal based UI application for tracking and monitoring cryptocurrency coin stats.
+[`cointop`](https://github.com/miguelmota/cointop) is a fast and lightweight interactive terminal based UI application for tracking and monitoring cryptocurrency coin stats in real-time.
 The interface is inspired by [`htop`](https://en.wikipedia.org/wiki/Htop).

 ## Features